 Applying might seem like a big goal to tackle all at once, but determining a topic for your writing sample is something you might be able to do between classes.
 Break down the goal of “applying” into several smaller tasks.

 When you work with your admissions counselor, they’ll ask you questions about your timeline for applying.
 This is the best way to determine your own due dates for the application process.
 Since you can apply at any time, it may be difficult to hold yourself accountable.
-Start by setting due dates for each component on the Application Checklist.
+Start by setting due dates for each small task you need to complete.

 All institutions are different, so make sure you start early.
 Your official transcripts need to document an earned BA degree or higher.
 Electronic transcripts are sent almost instantly and should be reflected on your account within a few days.
 Mailed transcripts take a bit longer, generally between one to three weeks.
 Learn more about sending your transcripts here.

 When do you want your application to be officially under review?